When your boat or business is on the line, you need a maritime attorney.

 Fight for Recovery

-Through negotiation or federal court, we pursue every available remedy, including vessel arrest when necessary.
+Through negotiation or federal court, we pursue every available remedy, including vessel arrest when necessary to secure what you are owed.

 Questions people commonly ask before contacting a maritime attorney in South Florida.

+If you provided necessaries to the vessel such as storage, dockage, repairs, fuel, or supplies, you likely have a federal maritime lien that requires no filing to attach and follows the vessel through any ownership change.
 We can enforce your lien in federal court, including arresting the vessel if the owner refuses to pay.
-The most critical factor: maritime lien rights can be lost if the vessel is sold to a good-faith buyer before you act.
+The most critical factor is that maritime lien rights can be lost if the vessel is sold to a good-faith buyer before you act.
 Contact us promptly.

 Adam Ludwin

-Adam Ludwin founded Ludwin Law Group with a focus on complex civil litigation in federal and state courts.
-His maritime practice spans boat manufacturer defect claims, warranty disputes, maritime lien enforcement and defense, and vessel arrest proceedings in the Southern District of Florida.
+Adam Ludwin is a maritime lien attorney Florida vessel owners and marine businesses trust for lien enforcement, vessel arrests, and manufacturer defect claims.
+He founded Ludwin Law Group with a focus on complex civil litigation in federal and state courts.
+His maritime practice spans boat manufacturer defect claims, warranty disputes, maritime lien enforcement and defense, and vessel arrest proceedings in federal court.